VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/exercises_labs.md

 **Problem:**

-Extend the template library (§6.1.1) with a new template:
+Extend the template library (Section 6.1.1) with a new template:

 **Template ID 8: Category Diversity**